Section 1 - The Church and Building Law

 From 11 February 2021, multiple changes to tenancy legislation took effect.
 The changes covered:

-Making minor changes – Tenants can ask to make changes to the property, and landlords must not decline if the change is minor.
+Making minor changes – Tenants can request changes to the property, and landlords must not refuse if the change is minor.
 Landlords must respond to a tenant’s request to make a change within 21 days

 Prohibitions on rental bidding – Rental properties cannot be advertised without a rental price listed, and landlords cannot invite or encourage tenants to bid on the rental (pay more than the advertised rent amount)